ramiroaznar/style-sidebar/README.md

-# style-sidebar
-How to change CARTO dashboard sidebar style
+# How to change CARTO dashboard sidebar style